John Cassell: Partnership with Petter & Galpin

 Cassell played an important part in lobbying government to reduce the burden of taxation on paper and periodical publications - the "tax on knowledge" as it was called - and his endeavours in the 1850s helped to repeal Newspaper Advertisement Duty, Newspaper Stamp Duty and Paper Duty (the latter in 1861).

-Cazeline Oil

-On his return from the US to London he started selling Cazeline Oil, for lighting, an early form of gasoline.

 Final years

 In his final years Cassell, seeing the business opportunities being opened up by the development of artificial light, set up an oil distillation works at Hanwell.
 Despite his efforts the venture came to nothing and, though no serious financial loss was sustained, the project was a great drain on his time and energy.

 Cassell died, aged only 48, of an internal tumour, on 2 April 1865 at his home at 25 Avenue Road, Regent's Park, London; the same day as his friend Richard Cobden.
 He was buried at Kensal Green Cemetery.
 He was survived by his widow Mary, who died in Brighton on 6 July 1885.
 He also left a daughter, Sophia (d.
 1912).
 The company, Cassell, Petter & Galpin, which at the time of his death, employed 500 people, continued under the management of the remaining partners, Petter and Galpin.